HyperboreanSlug/Mass-Twitter-Unfollower/README.md

 **The most accurate & safest console script to mass unfollow non-followers on X.com (Twitter)** No extension · No API · Zero bans · Actively maintained

 > This is an enhanced version of the original script created by **Shayan Taherkhani**.
 The core script, design, and approach are his work — see [Credits](#credits).
 This release adds private-account skipping, more reliable mutual detection, virtualized-list handling, and several bug fixes (see [What's New](#whats-new)).
+It also ships a [Continuous Mode](#continuous-mode-unfollow-continuousjs) variant that runs in repeating batches with cooldowns.

 ## Why this script is the best